-I note that the contingent here is mainly from Central Asia.
-Previously, Brighton Beach was considered a place where a significant part of the emigrants from Ukrainian Odessa settled on the Atlantic Ocean, accustomed to living on the Black Sea, now this place can be called the Uzbek quarter, but not Odessa.
-Significant in this regard is the renaming of the Gambrinus restaurant located 300 meters from the coast into Kaifuy, designed in the style inherent in similar establishments in Asian countries.
+Note that the contingent here is mainly from Central Asia.
+If before Brighton Beach was considered a place where a significant part of emigrants from Ukrainian Odessa settled on the shores of the Atlantic Ocean, who were accustomed to living on the Black Sea coast, now this place can be more called an Uzbek quarter, but not Odessa.
+Significant in this regard is the renaming of the restaurant “Gambrinus” located 300 meters from the coast into “Kaifuem”, designed in the style inherent in similar establishments in Asian countries.

 Such an accumulation of food imported from the countries of the former USSR, such as in Brighton, in America is nowhere else.
 I once walked with an American studying Russian on an embankment on Brighton.
 Arriving to me from the Bronx, she said that this was not the first time in the area.
 He and his family periodically come here for products that are impossible to find anywhere else in New York.
 When I asked what kind of people it was, it turned out that these were dumplings and sweets.

 Well, let's say, dumplings did not cause me much interest.
 But the sweets were intriguing.
 Moreover, she no matter how straining her memory, but could not recall their name.
 A friend began to describe their taste, and so rolled her eyes at the same time that I was ready to buy five kilograms of these sweets, even having no idea how they look.